ycj3/agora-chat-cli/docs/agchat_token.md

 ### Options

 ```
+  -a, --app            generate a new app token for use in RESTful APIs
   -h, --help           help for token
   -p, --parse string   parse an agora token
   -u, --user string    generate a new user token for use in SDK APIs